Brought to you by Chris Hamlett.

 • Metals through Time

-Please contact us if you would like an electronic copy of the A1 poster of Glass and Silicon Through Time or and / or Metals Through the Ages
+Please contact us if you would like an electronic copy of the illustrations or, if you are a teacher, we can send out A1 copies of the illustrations for your classroom wall.

 Videos